Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 And for those wondering how the stair master vs treadmill compare, we’ll also touch on the amount of calories burned with each alongside a calories burned calculator, and which one is a better cardio machine overall so you can choose the machine that’s best for your goals.

-Stairmaster Muscles Worked: What Muscles Does the Stair Stepper Work?
+Stairmaster Muscles Worked: Which Muscles Are Targeted by the Stair Stepper?

-Overall, the stair climber is a great way to get a complete, full body workout.
+Overall, the stair stepper is a great way to get a complete, full body workout.
 Check out the detailed list of the Stairmaster muscles worked below for a comprehensive insight.

-The Butt Muscles (Gluteus Maximus, Medius, and Minimus)
+The Butt Muscles (Gluteus Maximus, Medius, & Minimus)

-When it comes to the question of Stairmaster muscles worked, the answer that most immediately comes to mind would be the muscles of the buttocks or “glutes.”
+When it comes to the question of which muscles are worked by a Stairmaster, the answer that most immediately comes to mind would be the muscles of the buttocks or “glutes.”
 This consists of the gluteus maximus, gluteus medius, and gluteus minimus.

 The stair stepper will help to build all three of these gluteal muscles, helping to target muscle growth and strength in the buttocks.

 Don’t worry, the stair stepper won’t create a bulky look.
-Because it will also help to burn fat, the stair climber will aid in creating a lifted and toned appearance.
+Because it will also help to burn fat, the stair stepper will aid in creating a lifted and toned appearance.

 For those wanting to gain muscle size, back squats are the go-to.